-The BEAD State Challenge Process is designed to provide stakeholders in the District of Columbia with an opportunity to participate in the process of challenging the eligibility of locations for BEAD funding.
+The BEAD State Challenge Process is designed to provide stakeholders in Guam with an opportunity to participate in the process of challenging the eligibility of locations for BEAD funding.
 Based on the process approved by the National Telecommunications and Information Administration (NTIA), challengers can dispute the data sourced from the National Broadband Map by using relevant and allowable evidence.